aptech/docs/docs/CR-lagdataloop.rst

 ----------------
 .. function:: var2:p2...]]

-    :param var: name of the variable to lag.
+    :param var:
-    :type var: TODO
+    :type var: name of the variable to lag

     :param p: number of periods to lag.
     :type p: scalar constant